Eiderdown, The Eider Duck & The Sanctuary Farmer

 Eiderdown is extremely rare, which helps account for it's costliness.
 It is also the softest, lightest and warmest down in the world.
 Our eiderdown

-comforters and pillows are highly prized for the quality of the certified 99.9% pure eiderdown as well as the quality of the heirloom fabrics and hand sewn craftsmanship.
+comforters and pillows are highly prized for the quality, purity and cleanliness of the eiderdown as well as the quality of the heirloom fabrics and hand sewn craftsmanship.
 Eiderdown

 The Male and Female Eider Duck